-Bound together by their passion for drones, Colorado State University Drone Center Director Christopher Robertson and Assistant Director Adam Smith began work at the Center in 2014, championing the use of drones in law enforcement and search and rescue in Colorado.
+Bound together by their passion for drones, Colorado State University Drone Center Director Christopher Robertson and Assistant Director Adam Smith began working at the Center in 2014, championing the use of drones in law enforcement and search and rescue in Colorado.

 Having attended the same high school and worked together as police officers, the duo’s missions seem to have aligned, even if unintentionally.